- Backwater Valve

-A force main pipeline carries wastewater from a pump station to other pipes further along in the system.
-The word "force" refers to the fact that the pipeline is under pressure, rather than relying on gravity to move wastewater.
+A force main pipe carries wastewater from a pump station to other pipes further along in the system.
+The word "force" refers to the fact that the pipe is under pressure, rather than relying on gravity to move wastewater.

 - Industrial Sewer Customer